-- (1) The Magistrates Court must not award financial assistance to any related victim- - (a) if the criminal injury arose out of the use of a motor vehicle; or - (b) if the amount of the assistance that would be awarded but for this subsection is less than \$100; or - (c) if, at the time the criminal injury was sustained, the primary victim was engaged in the commission of a serious crime; or - (d) if the primary victim was such a victim because of the commission of a violent crime against him or her-unless a report of the violent crime is made to a police officer. - (2) The Magistrates Court must not award financial assistance to a particular related victim if criminal conduct by that related victim contributed substantially towards the criminal injury that resulted in the death of the primary victim.
+- (1) The Magistrates Court must not award financial assistance to any related victim- - (a) if the criminal injury arose out of the use of a motor vehicle, other than in the commission of an offence against the Crimes Act 1900, section 29 (Culpable driving of motor vehicle); or - Note Culpable driving is a violent crime (see s 3 (a)). - (b) if the amount of the assistance that would be awarded but for this subsection is less than \$100; or - (c) if, at the time the criminal injury was sustained, the primary victim was engaged in the commission of a serious crime; or

+- (d) if the primary victim was such a victim because of the commission of a violent crime against him or her-unless a report of the violent crime is made to a police officer. - (2) The Magistrates Court must not award financial assistance to a particular related victim if criminal conduct by that related victim contributed substantially towards the criminal injury that resulted in the death of the primary victim.